rarioj/seedconceal/README.md

 [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) describes the implementation of a mnemonic code or mnemonic sentence, a group of easy-to-remember words, for the generation of deterministic wallets.

-You can add custom wordlists as a plain text file in the `app/bip39` directory and then register as a new language in the `app/config.php` file.
-Please ensure to **back up your custom wordlists file** if you do so.
+You can add custom wordlists and then register it as a new language in the `php/config.php` file.
+Please ensure to **back up your custom configuration file** if you do so.
 Custom wordlists must follow the rules and recommendations described [on this page](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).

 [Wordlists files](https://github.com/bitcoin/bips/blob/master/bip-0039/bip-0039-wordlists.md) available: